-Naturopathic Physicians Practice Differently.
-What is Dr. Hayduk’s Approach?
+Naturopathic Doctors Practice Differently.
+What Is Dr. Hayduk’s Approach?

-Dr. Hayduk uses her years of experience as a naturopathic physician using science-based, researched natural treatments to resolve your symptoms by addressing your causes to create individualized care with a personalized treatment approach specific to you.
-During your consultation, Dr. Hayduk listens to all of your symptoms; discusses the causes of your symptoms with you, and how you can resolve your health concerns together.
+Dr. Hayduk uses her years of experience as a naturopathic doctor using science-based, researched natural treatments to resolve your symptoms by addressing your causes to create individualized care with a personalized treatment approach specific to you.
+During your consultation, Dr. Hayduk patiently listens to and discusses all of your symptoms.
+Then while working together, she creates a customized and tailored treatment plan to help you identify culprits and then resolve your health concerns naturally.

 Is Dr. Hayduk a Medical Doctor?

-Naturopathic physicians cooperate with all other branches of medical science, referring patients to other practitioners for diagnosis or treatment when appropriate and in a patient’s best interest.
+Naturopathic doctors cooperate with all other branches of medical science, referring patients to other practitioners for diagnosis or treatment when appropriate and in a patient’s best interest.

 Dr. Hayduk is very open and encourages working with others be it a medical doctor, chiropractor, dentist, massage therapist, psychologist, life coach, physiotherapist, etc. An integrated approach to health care if often the most effective.